 This is perfect for them to sleep in and also keep them contained.
 Whenever we are unpacking or packing, I put Patrick in there with a few toys, and it helps keep him occupied, so he is not dragging around all the clothes I just neatly packed in the suitcase.
 A lot of hotels also have them, just make sure to bring your sheet.
 I personally have this Graco one and it’s held up so well!

 A Good Stroller

 Overall, I have been turning to this stroller more and more lately.
 It takes up less room in my trunk, it easy to flip open, has one hand close, and my kiddo is very comfortable in it.
-It also comes with attachments if you want to clip your infant car seat into it but we are now in the toddler years and beyond that stage.
-I am very happy with the Baby Jogger City Mini GT2 and would be happy to answer any questions on it!
+It also comes with attachments if you want to clip your infant car seat into it, but we are now in the toddler years and beyond that stage.
+I am pleased with the Baby Jogger City Mini GT2 and would be happy to answer any questions on it!

-I always tell my husband before we travel anywhere, it is going to take twice as long and be a lot more expensive.
+I always tell my husband before we travel anywhere; it is going to take twice as long and be a lot more expensive.
 We need to have patience with each other and with our little one.
-I try to anticipate the needs of the trip and individuals to help combat that but life happens when traveling right?
-I find when you go to places that are familiar with families it really helps.
-Mark and I were always really great with traveling before having a child and Patrick is following in our footsteps.
+I try to anticipate the needs of the trip and individuals to help combat that, but life happens when traveling, right?
+I find when you go to places that are familiar with families, it really helps.
+Mark and I were always really great with traveling before having a child, and Patrick is following in our footsteps.
 He is such a good toddler and loves traveling!

 Those are some of my tips for traveling with a toddler!
-Give me some of yours, I would love to hear them!
+Give me some of yours; I would love to hear them!
 Thank you for Baby Jogger for sponsoring this post.
 I did receive the stroller for my participation in this review.